statuser/AdvancedAnalytics/WindowsSetup.md

 This will create the virtual environment and activate it.
 As a general rule I like to have the virtual environment named the same things as the folder holding my project.
 That is why the `mkvirtuelenv` command uses the argument CSDashboard.

-if you ever want to deactivate the virtual environment so you can work update the global python modules you can use `deactivate`. you can then reactivate the command by going to your project directory and typing `workon .` for workon on the current directory.
+if you ever want to deactivate the virtual environment so you can work update the global python modules you can use `deactivate`. you can then reactivate the command by going to your project directory and typing `workon .` to activate the virtual environment for the current directory.
 You can tell tell a virtual environment is active by checking your prompt on the command line.
 The currently active virtual environment is displayed in parenthesis at the beginning of your command prompt.
-Liek this:
+Like this:

 > (CSDashboard) ~/src/CSDashboard$

 # Opening the project in Visual Studio Code

  Open Visual Studio Code and click the green "connect" icon in the lower left corner of the window.
 Select "Open Folder in WSL..."
 Navigate to your Home > _Username_ > src folder and select the CSDashboard folder.
 Click Open.
-You will recieve a security warning.
-Because Visual Studio can execute code to change your computer automatically, you whould only open programs you trust with execution privileges.
-Select "Yes I trust the authors" adn you are ready to go with a properly set up environment.
+You will receive a security warning.
+Because Visual Studio can execute code to change your computer automatically, you should only open programs you trust with execution privileges.
+Select "Yes I trust the authors" and you are ready to go with a properly set up environment.